gonzalez-delgado/NID/README.md

-# STINE: Statistical Tests for Interdependence of Neighbors' Effects
+# STINE: Statistical Testing of the Interdependence of Neighbors' Effects